neoncortex/joker/README.md

 Requirements and limitations:
 * When passing a url as input, it needs to end in / for the domain matching.
-* %num, %sec and %arg can't be used as part of commands since they are used as placeholders for line number, manual section and user input.
+* %num, %sec and %arg can't be used as part of commands since they are used as placeholders.
+* The : character can't be used in filenames, since it's used as a placeholder for line/pattern.
 * When passing a directory as input, it's path needs to end in /.
-* Relative path's must start with ./
+* Relative path's must start with ./ (unless it points a directory up ../).
 * If it receives a "string" like that, it will be interpreted as a relative path, will be appended ./ and dealt with as a file.
 * The shell needs to have LANG set.